AumS0910/CML_Assessment/README.md

-# Customer Salary Filter - Python CLI Tool
+# Customer Salary Filter – Production-Ready Python CLI Tool

-This Python script filters customers with salaries greater than $10,000 from a CSV file.
+A Python command-line application that reads customer records from a CSV file, cleans and validates the data, and filters customers whose salary exceeds a configurable threshold.

+This project is designed with **production-readiness** in mind, following clean code principles, proper error handling, modular design, logging, and unit testing.

+---

+## 📌 Problem Statement

+Given a CSV file containing customer records, the program:
+- Accepts the CSV file path as a command-line argument
+- Reads and parses the CSV
+- Filters customers where `customer_salary > 10000`
+- Outputs the filtered result
+- Handles edge cases gracefully

+---

 ## 1.How do you plan to read the CSV file?
 Explain your choice